 In this Act —

-“eligible co-operative” means a co-operative company as defined in section 117 of the Income Tax Act that has as its primary object the acquisition of commodities or animals from its shareholders for disposal or distribution;
+eligible co-operative means a co-operative company as defined in section 117 of the Income Tax Act that has as its primary object the acquisition of commodities or animals from its shareholders for disposal or distribution;

-“Income Tax Act” means the Income Tax Assessment Act 1936 of the Commonwealth.
+Income Tax Act means the Income Tax Assessment Act 1936 of the Commonwealth.

-4. Fund established
+4. Account established

-(1) There is to be an account called the “Co-operative Companies Loans Fund” held as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985.
+(1) An agency special purpose account called the Co-operative Companies Loans Account is established under section 16 of the Financial Management Act 2006.

-(2) There are to be credited to the Co-operative Companies Loans Fund —
+(2) There are to be credited to the Co-operative Companies Loans Account —

 (a) all sums transferred to it under section 6(2);